wblachowski/cm-jenkins-helpers/runtime-action/README.md

 # CM with Jenkins Runtime Action

-This directory contains source code files for Adobe I/O Runtime Action meant to handle incoming events from CM and post them to a Jenkins instance.
+This directory contains source files for Adobe I/O Runtime Action meant to handle incoming events from CM and post them to a Jenkins instance.

 ## Config